peetjvv/react-starter-app/README.md

 ## Description

 This is a lightweight starter React app without all the extra code that comes with `create-react-app`.
+I use this to spin up my personal projects.
 Feel free to fork/copy and start up an app of your own.
 This app has the following set up and ready to use out of the box:

 - Webpack
 - adding custom assets like images and favicon
 - Typescript ready
 - Sass
-- linting with ESLint (recommend adding the ESLint extension in VS Code)
+- linting with Prettier and ESLint (recommend adding the ESLint extension in VS Code)
 - unit testing with Jest and React Testing Library

 ## Requirements

-- node 16 (v14 might also work, but proceed at your own peril)
+- node 16 (v18 might also work, but is untested)
+- npm 8

 ## Getting started